SathishKumar5115/AuctionWeb/README.md

 # AuctionWeb
-Website to comduct and participate in auction.
+Website to conduct and participate in auction.